Part of the

 Profile

-Philip Brey (PhD, University of California, San Diego, 1995) is professor of philosophy and ethics of technology at the Department of Philosophy, University of Twente, the Netherlands.
-He is currently also programme leader of the ESDiT (Ethics of Socially Disruptive Technologies), a ten-year research programme with a budget of € 27 million and the involvement of seven universities and over sixty researchers (www.esdit.nl).
-Esdit runs from 2020 to 2029.
-He is a former president of the International Society for Ethics and Information Technology (INSEIT), and of the Society for Philosophy and Technology (SPT).
-He is also former scientific director of the 4TU.Centre for Ethics and Technology 2013-2017.
-He is on the editorial board of twelve leading journals and book series in his field, including Ethics and Information Technology, Nanoethics, Philosophy and Technology, Techné, Studies in Ethics, Law and Technology and Theoria.
-He has led a NWO Vici project for outstanding researchers (2006-2012, budget € 1.25 million) on new media and the quality of life, which has resulted in over 100 peer-reviewed publications, and has coordinated two European Union funded projects, SATORI (2014-2017, budget € 3.7 million, FP7), which aimed to develop international standards and best practices for the ethical assessment of research and innovation and, SIENNA (2017-2021, budget € 4.0 million, Horizon 2020), on the ethical and human rights aspects of emerging technologies, including human genomics, human enhancement, robotics and artificial intelligence.
-He is currently also a partner in the Marie Skłodowska-Curie Innovative Training Network PROTECT and in the Horizon Europe TechEthos programme.
+Philip Brey (PhD, University of California, San Diego) is professor of philosophy and ethics of technology at the University of Twente, the Netherlands, and programme leader of ESDiT (Ethics of Socially Disruptive Technologies), a ten-year, €27 million research programme involving seven universities (www.esdit.nl).
+He is a former president of the International Society for Ethics and Information Technology and the Society for Philosophy and Technology, and former scientific director of the 4TU.Centre for Ethics and Technology.
+He serves on the editorial boards of leading journals in his field, including Ethics and Information Technology and Philosophy and Technology.
+He has led major national and EU-funded projects, including an NWO Vici project on new media and quality of life, and the EU projects SATORI and SIENNA.
+He is the recipient of the 2022 INSEIT Weizenbaum Award for excellence in digital ethics.

 Research